nrfconnect/sdk-nrfxlib/bsdlib/doc/ug_bsdlib_porting_os.rst

 The following message sequence diagrams show the interactions between the application, BSD library, and the OS.

 1. Sequence of the initialization of the BSD library.
-   Configuration of the high and low priority IRQs.
+   Configuration of the high and low priority IRQs:

 .. figure:: images/msc_init.png
    :alt: Initialization (main thread)